doubleblindforscam2021/charmfl/README.md

 - View the hierarchical list of suspicious elements
 - Transform statement to method and class coverage
 - Advanced options:
-    - Choose from SBFL metrics
+    - Choose different SBFL metrics to compare the efficiency
     - Choose from Tie breaking strategies

 ## How to use